EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The Master Secret is derived as specified in {{key-der}} of this document, with other = exchange_hash, AlgorithmID = "EDHOC OSCORE Master Secret" and keyDataLength equal to the key length of AEAD_V.

 * The Master Salt is derived as specified in {{key-der}} of this document, with other = exchange_hash, AlgorithmID = "EDHOC OSCORE Master Salt" and keyDataLength equal to 64 bits.

+# Acknowledgments
+{: numbered="no"}

+The authors want to thank Dan Harkins, Ilari Liusvaara, Jim Schaad and Ludwig Seitz for reviewing intermediate versions of the draft and contributing concrete proposals incorporated in this version.
+We are especially indebted to Jim Schaad for his continuous reviewing and implementation of different versions of the draft.

 --- fluff